minorObsession/recipe-radar/README.md

-# Recipe Radar
+# **Recipe Radar**

 App for searching, displaying and bookmarking recipes (fetched from an API) in order to plan their meals

-## Instructions to start application

-- pull this repository to local computer or download it as a zip file
-- type "npm i" in the command line to install all dependencies
-- "npm run dev" in the command line to run development
-- "npm run build" in the command line to initiate the build process

-## Developed using Vite

 ## Hosted on Netlify

 https://reciperadarapp.netlify.app/

+## Instructions to start application

+- **pull this repository** or download it and open the project folder in your terminal text editor
+- type **"npm i"** in the command line to install all dependencies
+- **"npm run dev"** in the command line to run development
+- **"npm run build"** in the command line to initiate the build process

 ## Features

-- Responsive app design - Tailwind media queries to work for mobile, tablet and desktop screens
+- _Responsive app design_: Tailwind media queries to work for mobile, tablet and desktop screens
-- Accounts functionality: creating accounts and logging in to save recipes
+- _Accounts functionality_: creating accounts and logging in to save recipes
-- Recipe Viewing: Paginated results panel + Recipe photo and a table of ingredients adjustable per # of servings
+- _Recipe Viewing_: Paginated results panel + Recipe photo and a table of ingredients adjustable per # of servings
-- Meal Planning: planning meals for next 7 days based on saved/bookmarked recipes
+- _Meal Planning_: planning meals for next 7 days based on saved/bookmarked recipes

 ## Tech Stack

-- Page Routing: React Router
+- Page Routing: **React Router**
-- State management: Redux toolkit + React
+- State management: **Redux toolkit + React**
-- CSS: Tailwind CSS + Vanilla CSS
+- CSS: **Tailwind CSS + Vanilla CSS**

+### Dev Dependencies

+- Vite.js
+- React DOM
+- ESLINT
+- Tailwind CSS

+### Dependencies

+- React Redux
+- Redux Toolkit
+- React Router DOM